 Marbling On Fabric

 When you choose fabric, always check the surface texture.
 Fabrics, natural or synthetics, with a smooth surface and tight weave provide the best prints.
 If you plan to use the marbled fabric in quilts, choose tightly woven cotton with a high thread count, such as Prima cotton.
 If you’re using your marbled fabric in garments, choose any tightly woven fabric with a smooth surface including satin, polyester, polyester blends, chintz, percale, batiste, rayon, and particularly silk which provides outstanding results.
 For subtle prints, choose organza, organdie, and chiffon, or tightly woven gauze fabrics.
 Avoid fabrics with uneven surface texture or a coarse, loose weave.
-Silk noil, silk doupion, silk shantung, linen, and napped fabrics, such as velveteen and corduroy, marble poorly.
+Napped fabrics, such as velveteen and corduroy, marble poorly.

-To get started, you may want to go through your collection and cut an 20 x 20cm square from each fabric.
+To get started with marbling, you may want to go through your collection and cut an 20 x 20cm square from each fabric.
 Be sure to include your experiments in a notebook.

-Deka Marble and other marbling paints are permanent on fabric once heat set with an iron.
+Deka Marble and other marbling paints (including fabric paints) are permanent on fabric once heat set with an iron.
 For other types of paints the fabric should be pre-treated with Alum to help make a permanent bond with the surface fibres and paint:

 - Fill a bucket with 5 litres of warm water and add approx. 3 tablespoons of alum to each litre of water.
 Stir thoroughly till the alum is dissolved.

 - Place the fabric in the alum bath.
 The fabric should move freely and soak for 15 to 30 minutes, stirring occasionally.
 Thinner fabrics need less time than thicker ones.

 - Remove the fabric from the bucket, gently squeezing the excess solution into the bucket.